Frequently Asked Questions

 Academic achievement is a priority for all Fraternal organizations.
 Many organizations enforce grade point average requirements and offer study sessions, tutoring, and other programs to assist members in achieving their potential.
-Since the Fraternal chapters are composed of men or women from different years, with many different majors, and diverse interests, you can always find some senior members who have already completed the courses you are taking and therefore can offer advice on content and testing.
+Since the Fraternal chapters are composed of men or women from different years, with many different majors, and diverse interests, you can always find someone in your field of study that can offer advice and support.

 Students who take advantage of the academic opportunities available and properly balance their time between academic and extra-curricular pursuits will find that membership will enhance their academic performance.
 Several studies have consistently found that fraternity and sorority members tend to be significantly more likely to graduate from their program and report more satisfaction with their university experience than for unaffiliated students.

 What sort of leadership opportunities does fraternal life provide?

 Fraternities and sororities exemplify democracy in action.
 They are families, communities, and some are legal corporations with annual operating budgets of over $50,000.
 Many members live and learn to work within this environment.
 Officers within each chapter are elected to manage the day-to-day operations of the organization.
 These officers are assisted by members serving on committees and by alumni who act as advisors.
 Additionally, many organizations have regional and international leadership conferences where students learn a variety of leadership skills.
 Finally, members can serve on a variety of university and Fraternal Council governance, judicial, and other Fraternal life sub-committees.
 Fraternities and sororities provide a solid foundation in leadership training that prepares students for the demands and responsibilities needed for the future.

 What sort of alumni connections can I make?